Florida Lottery: Mega Millions

-Mega Millions is offered in 44 states, the District of Columbia, and the U.S. Virgin Islands.
+Mega Millions is offered in 45 states, the District of Columbia, and the U.S. Virgin Islands.
 Mega Millions was added to the Florida Lottery on May 15, 2013.
 The game began its current format on October 19, 2013; since October 28, 2017, players choose 5 of 70 "white balls", and a gold-colored "Mega Ball" from a second pool, of 25 numbers.
 The odds of winning the jackpot per play are 1 in 302,575,350.
 Games are $2 each ($1 previously); games with the "Megaplier" option are $3 ($2 previously).
 Also, the Mega Millions starting jackpot increased to $40 million from $15 million.
 (On April 2, 2020, because of the COVID-19 novel coronavirus pandemic, the Mega Millions starting jackpot amount was temporarily reduced to $20 million.)
 The Megaplier multiplies non-jackpot prizes by up to 5.

 Mega Millions is drawn Tuesday and Friday nights at 11:00 p.m.
 Eastern Time at the WSB-TV main studios in Atlanta, Georgia.

 Powerball

 Powerball became available in Florida on January 4, 2009; the first drawing including Florida was January 7.
-Powerball jackpots start at $40 million; it is drawn Wednesday, Saturday, and (beginning August 23, 2021) Monday nights at 10:59 p.m.
+Powerball jackpots start at $40 million; Since August 23, 2021, Powerball is drawn Monday, Wednesday, and Saturday nights at 10:59 p.m.
 (On April 7, 2020, due to the COVID-19 pandemic, the Powerball starting jackpot amount was temporarily reduced to $20 million.)
 Since October 7, 2015, players choose 5 of 69 "white balls", and a red-colored "Powerball" out of 26 numbers from a separate pool.
 The odds of winning the jackpot per play are 1 in 292,201,338.
 Each draw costs $2, or $3 with the Power Play option (Previously, Powerball plays cost $1; when PowerPlay began, such games were $2.).
 The official cutoff for ticket sales is 10:00 p.m.
 Eastern Time, with some lotteries cutting off their sales earlier.

 As a result of Florida joining Powerball, the regular drawing venue was moved from Iowa to Universal Orlando Resort, and then to the Lottery's Tallahassee headquarters.

 Former games

 Monopoly Millionaires' Club

 Monopoly Millionaires' Club (MMC) began sales on October 19, 2014, with 23 lotteries participating in the launch.
 MMC, drawn weekly on Fridays, was suspended following the December 26 draw.

-MMC was tied to a television game show, which continued airing until April 2006; the draw game was replaced by 16 states' versions of an MMC scratch ticket.
+MMC was tied to a television game show, which continued airing until April 2016; the draw game was replaced by 16 states' versions of an MMC scratch ticket.
 The game show featured players and audience members who won a trip to Las Vegas via the draw game, and later the scratch game.